selfishprimate/gerillass/README.md

 ## Contribution

 Please read the [user guide]() for contribution and feel free to contribute to the library.

+## Experiment Gerillass

+Experimenting Gerillass is easy.
+You can either download the library and include it into your project or you can use Gulpazan.
+Gulpazan is a Gulp based workflow and it comes with Gerillass.
+For more information checkout the Gulpazan's repository page.

 ## Additional Info